TG Heists & DB Sacraments: how to’s and tips

 Invisibility Potions – also absolutely essential.
 Get a big stack and use them liberally during the heist.
 I recommend getting them from a good crafting alchemist who can make 3-reagent pots (Laboratory Use skill) because the duration increases over a 2-item pot.
 It’s possible to make a pot that’s Invisibility + Movement Speed, but that extra speed comes at a cost of lower invisibility duration and doesn’t last the whole time you’re invisible, so I prefer using 3 Invisibility-trait reagents.
 Blue Entoloma, Namira’s Rot, Nirnroot, and Spider Egg all have invisibility trait, tho’ some combinations also have negative side effects, so play around with combinations.

 Secondary Gear set – Now we’re in optional territory.
-My thief also has 3 pcs of the Nightshade set.
-(It was replaced in One Tamriel by the Night Terror set, so I’m screencapping that one here.
-Same bonus.)
-Either set reduces detection range when sneaking while wearing only 3 pcs, and that makes a real difference on heists.
+My thief also has 3 pcs of the Night Terror set, which reduces detection range when sneaking while wearing only 3 pcs, and that makes a real difference on heists.

 These suggestions require spending skill points or other build adjustments, but they’re all good skills for thief to have for general use.